 It is the responsibility of all registered Lamar Institute of Technology students to access, read, understand and abide by all published policies, regulations, and procedures listed in the LIT Catalog and Student Handbook.
-The LIT Catalog and Student Handbook may be accessed at www.lit.edu or obtained in print upon request at the Student Services Office.
+The LIT Catalog and Student Handbook may be accessed at www.lit.edu.
 Please note that the online version of the LIT Catalog and Student Handbook supersedes all other versions of the same document.